BlueBrain/NeuroM/doc/source/definitions.rst

 ----

 A soma can be represented by one, three or more :ref:`points<point-label>`.
-The soma is classified based on the number of points it contains thus:
+The soma is classified solely based on the number of points it contains thus:

 * Type A: 1 point defining the center and radius.
 * Type B: 3 points.
 Only the centers of the points are considered.
   The first point defines the center.
-The radius is extimated from the mean distance between the center and the two remaining points.
+The radius is estimated from the mean distance between the center and the two remaining points.
 * Type C: More than three points.
-Only the centers of the points are considered.
-  The first point defines the center.
-The radius is estimated from the mean distance between the center and the remaining points.
+The center is defined as the mean position of all points.
+The radius is defined as the mean distance of all points to the center.

 .. todo::
     Expand list if and when specifications require new types of soma.